Physiotherapy Treatment

 - Physiotherapy treatment often combines exercise, education, manual therapy, and load management.

-- The right treatment depends on the diagnosis, irritability, goals, and stage of healing.
+- The right plan depends on your diagnosis, pain behaviour, goals, and stage of recovery.

-- Exercise therapy is usually central to long-term recovery and confidence with movement.
+- Exercise therapy is usually central to long-term strength, confidence, and function.

 What Problems Can Physiotherapy Treatment Help?

-Physiotherapy treatment may help a wide range of musculoskeletal problems involving joints, muscles, tendons, ligaments, nerves, balance, and movement control.
-Common reasons people seek treatment include back pain, neck pain, shoulder pain, knee pain, heel pain, ankle pain, tendon pain, sports injuries, post-operative rehab, and recurrent flare-ups.
+Physiotherapy treatment may help a wide range of muscle, joint, tendon, ligament, nerve, balance, and movement problems.
+Common reasons people book include back pain, neck pain, shoulder pain, knee pain, heel pain, ankle pain, tendon pain, sports injuries, post-operative rehab, and recurrent flare-ups.

-Many treatment plans are also designed to support people who want to move better, build strength, improve posture, return to running or gym training, or manage pain that keeps coming back.
-If you want a broader introductory overview, see What is Physiotherapy?.
+Many treatment plans also help people move better, return to running or gym training, improve posture, rebuild strength, or manage pain that keeps returning.
+For a broader introduction, see personalised physiotherapy treatment.

 Common Physiotherapy Treatment Options